The Elegant 16th Arrondissement – Culture, Charm & Luxury

 10. Cité de l'Architecture et du Patrimoine

-Architecture et du Patrimoine At Trocadero: Architecture et du Patrimoine, left, Eiffel Tower, right.
-Photo by Mark Craft.
+At Trocadero, Architecture et du Patrimoine and the Eiffel Tower At Trocadero: Architecture et du Patrimoine and the Eiffel Tower, photo by Mark Craft.

 The name of this museum is a mouthful.
 However, part of the museum is, in fact, a repository for architectural details rescued from buildings that were being demolished.
 So, there are a lot of marble columns and reliefs and that kind of thing, out of context since the buildings they adorned are long gone.
 These things are the "Patrimoine" part of the museum.